 Mr. Gómez was selected as one of six conductors to be featured in the League of American Orchestra's 2018 Bruno Walter National Conductor Preview, after competing for the honor with nearly 150 applicants from around the world.
 Conductors were selected for their "experience, talent, leadership, and commitment to a career in service to American orchestras."

 With MYS, Gómez conducted the US West Coast and European premieres of Florence Price’s Symphony No. 1 in 2019.
 He also led the creation of “The Authentic Voice,” a collaboration with FearNoMusic’s Young Composers Project, through which MYS commissions, performs and records full orchestra works by promising young composers.

 Mr. Gómez has previously served in artistic and musical leadership positions with the Orchestra of the Americas, Mississippi Youth Symphony Orchestra, Premier Orchestral Institute, Louisiana Sinfonietta and Kids' Orchestra (Baton Rouge, Louisiana).
-A native of Costa Rica, Gómez holds masters and doctoral degrees from Louisiana State University, where he studied with Carlos Riazuelo (conducting), Kevork Mardirossian and Espen Lilleslåtten (violin/viola).
+A native of Costa Rica, Gómez received full scholarships to complete graduate degrees at Louisiana State University, where he studied with Carlos Riazuelo (conducting), Kevork Mardirossian and Espen Lilleslåtten (violin/viola).
 Additional conducting training includes a fellowship at the Aspen Music Festival and numerous masterclasses with leading conductors.

 Photo by R. Kolbell